blime4/MyObsidian/2024/001-工作/001-LLM/01-OpenLLM Talk/State of GPT.md

 LLM:
 ![[Pasted image 20240108114148.png]]

-> You can't expect the transformer to do too much reasoning per token
+> You can't expect the transformer to do too much reasoning (推理) per token
+> And so you have to really spread out the reasoning across more and more tokens